SteveMacenski/slam_toolbox/README.md

 `occupancy_threshold` - Minimum ratio of beams hitting cell to beams passing through cell to be marked as occupied

+`clear_max_range` - Per REP117, a laser range of +Inf means "no obstacle detected out to max range" (confirmed free space), while NaN means "no valid data" (unknown).
+When true, +Inf readings clear free space along the beam out to `max_laser_range`; NaN readings are always ignored regardless of this setting.
+Default `false` preserves legacy behavior of ignoring both +Inf and NaN identically.

 # Install

 ROSDep will take care of the major things